valet-sh/awx-build-deb/CONFIGURATION.md

 ## Configuration

-This guide covers the installation of all required as well as the configuration of AWX itself.
+This guide covers the installation of all required services as well as the configuration of AWX itself.
 You can skip the next section `Install Requirements` if you have already installed all required services.

 ### Install Requirements